aghababa/Classification-of-Geolife-Trajectory-Dataset-Using-Neural-Networks/README.md

 Pn November 29, we uploaded the mapped data from our trajectory data to R^20, R^50 and R^250 under two different feature mappings appeared in our refrences [1,2].
 They are stored in folders Mapped-Data, Mappead-Data-50-dim and Mapped-Data-250-dim, respectively.

-The processing codes in python language are uploaded in the folder.
+The processing codes in python language are uploaded in the Pre-processing-codes folder.